GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    ``listen-backlog=`` or scale the daemon group (more processes or threads).

+   This error can also fire as a side effect of an Apache graceful restart when ``WSGISocketRotation`` is left at its default of ``On`` and old child workers, still finishing keep-alive or long-running traffic, attempt to connect to a daemon socket path from the previous Apache generation.
+If the symptom recurs at the same time each day it is most often triggered by a system log-rotation service such as ``logrotate`` issuing the graceful restart.
+See :doc:`configuration-directives/WSGISocketRotation` for details.

 .. _WSGI0117:

 WSGI0117 — Unable to connect to WSGI daemon (other failure)